My Mom Has Breast Cancer: What Should I Do?

-In her mid-50's, my mother is non-smoker and non-drinking and had always been an otherwise healthy person save for the random infection or bout with indigestion, so it seemed totally unlikely to both of us that she'd ever be diagnosed with breast cancer.
+In her mid-50's, my mother is non-smoker and non-drinker and had always been an otherwise healthy person.
+It seemed totally unlikely to both of us that she'd ever be diagnosed with breast cancer.
 It shouldn't have been though, since according to BreastCancer.org, 1 out of every 8 women in the United States will deal with invasive breast cancer at some point in her life.

 How Common is Breast Cancer?